-Individuals who have suffered losses due to a disaster may deduct casualty losses relating to their home, household items, and vehicles on their federal income tax return.
-Losses covered by insurance are not deductible unless the tax filer submitted a timely claim for reimbursement from insurance but insurance did not cover the full extent of the loss (the loss must be reduced by the amount of any reimbursement.
+Individuals who have suffered losses due to a Federally declared disaster may deduct casualty losses relating to their home, household items, and vehicles on their federal income tax return.
+However, such deduction is only allowed to the extent that the aggregate amount of such losses exceeds 10% of the individual's adjusted gross income.
+If you are filing a joint return, you and your partner will be regarded as a single individual for this purpose.
+Losses covered by insurance are not deductible unless the tax filer submitted a timely claim for reimbursement from insurance, but insurance did not cover the full extent of the loss (the loss must be reduced by the amount of any reimbursement.

 Casualty losses are generally deductible in the year the casualty occurred.
-However, if the tax filer has a casualty loss from a federally declared disaster that occurred in an area warranting public or individual assistance (i.e., FEMA's Individuals and Households Program or FEMA Public Assistance), the filer can choose to treat the loss as having occurred in the year immediately preceding the tax year in which the disaster happened.
-If the tax filer does not have access to all information needed to file a casualty loss deduction, she may opt to amend her tax return later.
+However, the filer may choose to treat the loss as having occurred in the year immediately preceding the tax year in which the disaster happened.
+If the tax filer does not have access to all information needed to file a casualty loss deduction, the taxpayer may opt to amend their tax return later.